fischerling/vis-lspc/README.md

 Everything else.

-Especially `textDocument/didChange` must be implemented before vis-lspc is somewhat usable.
-To my knowledge the is currently no good way to detect file changes vis the Lua API.
+To my knowledge there is currently no good way to detect file changes via the Lua API.
 But this is essential to support [Text Synchronization](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textSynchronization) which is required by the
 LSP protocol.

-A dirty workaround could be to send the whole file content in a `textDocument/didChange` method call before calling any other method.
+A dirty workaround we currently use is to send the whole file content in a `textDocument/didChange` method call before calling any other method.
 If someone can come up with an idea how to solve this I would appreciate contributions.